 The giveaways continue today.
 The state is awarding nearly $1 billion a year in industrial property tax exemptions for existing facilities and is willing to spend big to attract new ones.
 (Unlike other states, Louisiana’s property tax abatements are centrally controlled by one state board, not by county or parish bodies.)
 In 2010 the state agreed to make available $600 million in tax-exempt bonds and some $200 million in other subsidies for an iron-making plant being built by Nucor (see below).
 The year before, an $82 million subsidy package was put together for V-Vehicle, a little-known start-up trying to break into the automobile business (see below).

-Apart from the industrial property tax exemptions and enterprise zones, key subsidy programs include the Quality Jobs program, which provides investment tax credits and rebates for payroll and sales taxes; and a film production tax credit which now costs more than $200 million a year.
+The big spending sparked two major investigative reporting that documented billions of public dollars spent on subsidies but with doubtful results (the eight-part series Giving Away Louisiana was published at the end of 2014 at Advocate.com and nine-part series Easy Money was aired at the beginning of 2015 at fox8live.com) Apart from the industrial property tax exemptions and enterprise zones, key subsidy programs include the Quality Jobs program, which provides investment tax credits and rebates for payroll and sales taxes; and a film production tax credit which now costs more than $150 million a year.

 In 2010 the state created a database called FastLane that includes recipient information for four programs but lacks the subsidy amounts, which are available in downloadable annual reports.
 In our survey of five major programs, we found that the annual reports and FastLane cover three of them.
 In December 2013, the state created a separate database for its film and digital media subsidies.
 The public, however, is still in the dark on which companies are receiving tax credits for equipment purchases.